ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 9. Do not invent new keys until checking the key registry.
 10. Do not use undocumented tokens in client-facing message copy.
 11. Avoid backward compatibility/legacy aliases unless explicitly chosen.
+12. Normal Broadcasts require normal Messaging consent.
+Do not use Broadcasts as a general imported-contact consent bypass.
+13. Imported-contact opt-in invitations are a distinct one-time Messaging flow with configurable public copy/style.
+14. SMS capabilities may exist in code while SMS UI options are hidden by client/surface config.

 ## Before creating a config